peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 ### Bash Basics

 Before doing anything else, save your file and get thee to the command line.
-To run your script, you need to change permissions with `chmod`.
+To run your script, you need to change permissions with [{ `chmod` }](https://www.linux.org/threads/file-permissions-chmod.4124/).
 So, just type in

 {% highlight bash %}
 $ chmod +x bash.sh
 {% endhighlight %}

-When you want to run your script, you type `$ ./script.sh`.
-If you don't prefix the program with `./`, then the loader will only look in the directories specified in the $PATH environment variable.  `./` says "look in the current directory".
+After you set your permissions, you run your new script with `$ ./script.sh`.

+Why the `./`?
+Remember above when you typed `$ which bash`?
+The interpreter responded by telling you where the program `bash` is located.
+Yes, each command is actually a *program* that lives somewhere special.
+When you run a program, the program loader looks for it in one of the directories listed in the $PATH variable.
+The trick is, the program loader will look *nowhere else*, even the current directory.
+By preceding your new program with `./`, you're telling the program loader to skip $PATH and look in the current directory.

 Yeah, I always wondered about that too.

-Now, open the script in your editor again, and write in a command line command.
+Open the script in your editor again, and write in a command line program.
 For example, you can write

 {% highlight bash %}
 #!/bin/bash